-- Have you been hospitalized due to your diabetic condition over the past twelve months?
+- Any hospitalization due to your diabetic condition over the past twelve months

 The premium that is charged for life insurance will be dependent on several different criteria – including the type and the amount of the coverage that you purchase.
 It will also depend on your age, gender, and your overall health and health history.

-If, after reviewing your application and your medical exam, the insurance underwriters feel that you are in good health and that you are managing your diabetes, then ii may be possible to obtain a Standard policy class.
-In this case, the premium that is charged for your policy would be in line with an average policyholder.
-However, if the underwriters deem that you are not is good or average health, then it is possible that your may be placed into a Substandard policy class.
+If, however, the underwriters deem that you are not is good or average health, then it is possible that your may be placed into a Substandard policy class.
 In this case, the premium that would be charged for your policy would be higher.

 Depending on the type of no medical exam insurance policy that you apply for, there may be some health related questions to answer on the application for coverage.
 However, in other cases, there are only a few questions on the application.

 Because there is no medical exam to review, the process is very quick – therefore, coverage can be approved quite quickly on these policies.